 Check out our 2017 Homestead Exemption Guide HERE!

-It’s that time of year again, the time of year when new homeowners need to file for their homestead exemption!
-If you bought a home in Texas in 2013, you have until April 30th to file for a residential homestead exemption.
+It’s that time of year again!
+Time for new homeowners to file for their homestead exemption!
+If you bought a home in Texas in 2014, you have until April 30th to file for a residential homestead exemption.
 A homestead exemption refers to exemptions from property tax that homeowners can claim.
 Homestead exemptions remove part of your home’s value from taxation, so they lower your taxes.
 For example, if your home is appraised at $35,000, and you qualify for a $15,000 exemption, you will pay taxes on the home as if it was worth only $20,000.

 As a homeowner, you may apply for a homestead exemption on your principal residence ONLY.
 This means the home's owner must live at the home as of January 1st of the tax year, and be an individual (not a corporation or business entity).
 A homestead can be a separate structure, condominium or mobile home located on owned or leased land, as long as the individual lives in it.